-Are you a manager or leader who wants to develop your coaching skills, to use with your employees?
+Are you a manager or leader who wants to develop your coaching skills?
 Are you already an executive coach investing in your personal and professional development?
 Here is a list of the best books about executive coaching.

 Executive Coaching skills